-You have the option to print each Insight page to support a meeting or other event (you can also screenshot the relevant parts of the pages) but if you are copying or printing for someone else, you should possibly consider giving them access to Insight instead.
-This would allow them to access all the data they are interested in for themselves and removes the risk of data becoming out of date as it is updated or new sources become available.
+You have the option to print each Insight page to support a meeting or other event (you can also screenshot the relevant parts of the pages to add to other documents) but if you are copying or printing for someone else, you should possibly consider giving them access to Insight instead.
+Having their own access would allow them to review all the data they are interested in for themselves and removes the risk of data becoming out of date as it is updated or new sources become available.

 Headlines & Visualisations

-The concept is explaining data in a simple manner with text snippets, different verbalisations and ways of explaining data that offer something more than repetitive explanations of percentages or scores.
+The concept is explaining data in a simple manner with text snippets, different verbalisations and ways of explaining data that offer something more than repetitive, single sentence explanations of percentages or scores.

 Strengths and Challenges

-Mostly found in the Intelligence CIN page, the concepts of Strengths and Challenges are also found on other pages within Insight including Schools, CIN and Pupil Groups for users who also access those areas.
+Mostly found in the Intelligence CIN page, the concepts of Strengths and Challenges are also included on other pages within Insight including Schools, CIN and Pupil Groups for users who also access those areas.
 Here groups of pupil results are tested for mathematical significance compared to a selected (or default) comparison group.
-These are then presented as strengths, challenges or of no particular significance.
+These are then presented as strengths (green), challenges (red) or of no particular significance (grey).

-Nexus supports the work of staff involved with Education and School Improvement and Children Looked After.
+Nexus also supports the work of staff involved with Education and School Improvement, Children Looked After and SEND.
 Fundamentally these versions of Insight work in a similar ways to the CIN Insight, with similar styles and visualisations but including options and filters specific to Education or CLA.